jacobemery/linux1-lab/instructions/5_services.md

 # Managing Linux Services
 ## Follow these steps to learn the basics of managing services in the Linux terminal.
+If you need to learn (or refresh your memory) about the basics of navigating the Linux terminal first, return to [step 4](./4_navigate.md).
 * One of the many uses for a Linux server is running services.
 * With Linux on IBM zSystems, these services are highly-available at the hardware level.
 Always ready for what you throw at them.
 * That's right!
 This whole time you've been running Linux on IBM zSystems, and you would've barely known it.